-(1) All necessary materials, supplies, paper, coal, fuel, stationery, apparatus, furniture, equipment, all other permanent personal property and miscellaneous capital, and contractual services and all other expense of a consumable nature for all state offices.
-All such materials, services and other, things and expense furnished to any such office shall be charged to the proper appropriations of the offices to whom furnished, as provided in s.
-20.125.
+(1) All necessary materials, supplies, equip-

+ment, all other permanent personal property and miscellaneous capital, and contractual services and all other expense of a consumable nature for all state offices.
+All such materials, services and other things and expense furnished to any such office shall be charged to the proper appropriations of the offices to whom furnished, as provided in s.
+20.505.